dogukancagatay/docker-ubuntu-dind/README.md

 ### As Base Image

-If you want to use the image as base image, You can use it with the conventions of [s6-overlay](https://github.com/just-containers/s6-overlay) as well as adding your own `CMD`.
-Note that, s6-overlay uses `ENTRYPOINT`, so when consider calling it when overriding.
+You can and should use it as a base image.
+It is as simple as adding your own `CMD`.
+However, you may want to checkout the conventions and limits of [s6-overlay](https://github.com/just-containers/s6-overlay). **Note that**, s6-overlay uses `ENTRYPOINT`, so when consider calling it when overriding.

 ### Running the Image